noise-lab/censorship-course/docs/slides/03-Platform/01-Platform/coverage-notes.md

   collusion), Benkler's *Network Propaganda* finding (bots did not displace mainstream sources in 2016), deepfakes (Argentina 2023), and LLM-at-scale propaganda.
 Currently only previewed here — deserves its own deck.
-- **GIFCT and the shared-hash database** as cross-platform governance: who decides what enters the terrorism hash database, and the lack of appeal — a strong "centralization = takedown risk" case study.
-- **Generative AI as a moderation *target*, not just a moderator** (e.g., the Grok NCII-deepfake controversy and Ofcom/EU Online Safety Act responses, early 2026).
-  Verified that regulators opened probes, but precise per-regulator dates were fuzzy at authoring time — left out of slides to avoid stating unverifiable dates; revisit when primary timelines firm up.
-- **Section 230 / intermediary liability and the DSA** belong to Ch.
-4 but should be explicitly linked from here (state pressure → safe-harbor leverage).
-- **Economic stratification of AI access** (paid vs. free tiers as a tax on access; parallel to zero rating) — mentioned on one bullet; could expand.
+- *(INTEGRATED 2026-06-03)* GIFCT shared-hash database — now its own case-study slide.
+- *(INTEGRATED 2026-06-03)* Generative AI as a moderation *target* — Grok slide added with verified EC/DPC dates.
+- *(INTEGRATED 2026-06-03)* Section 230 / DSA cross-links — added as on-slide line
+  + speaker-note pointers (kept as pointers, not a slide; the substance is Ch.
+4).
+- *(INTEGRATED 2026-06-03)* Economic stratification of AI access — expanded on the "Genuinely Hard" slide with the Grok-paywall instance.
+- **Grok/Online Safety Act (UK Ofcom) and California AG** — *deferred*: Ofcom only "signaled" an investigation and the CA AG probe is early; ship once those have firm dockets/dates.
+The EC + Ireland actions carry the slide for now.

 ## Next-year refresh notes
 - **Pew AI-Overviews vignette (Jul 2025):** will read as dated by ~2027; check for